Alejo Tabares

-Alejo Germán Tabares (born 20 June 2001) is an Argentine professional footballer who plays as a left-back for Estudiantes RC.
+Alejo Germán Tabares (born 20 June 2001) is an Argentine professional footballer who plays as a left-back for Newell's Old Boys, on loan from Lanús.

 Club career

 Tabares started out in the youth ranks at Cimac, which preceded a move to Deportivo Roca.
 In 2018, Tabares headed to Lanús.
 He made the breakthrough into their first-team squad towards the end of 2020, scoring in a friendly against Arsenal de Sarandí before appearing as an unused substitute for defeats to Boca Juniors and São Paulo in early November.
 Later that month, on 25 November, Tabares made his senior debut in a Copa Sudamericana round of sixteen, first leg defeat to Bolívar; replacing José Sand with minutes remaining at the Estadio Hernando Siles.

 On 28 January 2022, Tabares joined Primera Nacional club Estudiantes de Río Cuarto.

 International career

 Tabares represented Argentina's U18s at the 2019 COTIF Tournament in Spain.